-Is there CRA Tax Debt Relief?
+Is There CRA Tax Debt Relief?

-Canada Revenue Agency (CRA), may be willing to work proactively with Canadians directly, but they are certainly not there to provide CRA debt forgiveness.
+The Canada Revenue Agency (CRA), may be willing to work proactively with Canadians directly, but they are certainly not there to provide CRA debt forgiveness.
 For those who are not able to pay their taxes, CRA does offer tax payer relief provisions.
 This program allows Canadians who qualify, to have their interest charges and/or penalties waived, under the following guidelines:

 - Extraordinary circumstances (natural disasters, civil disturbances, serious health considerations such as COVID19);